Qalatak, Fars

-Qalatak (قلاتك, also Romanized as Qalātak; also known as Rūbanī) is a village in Mashayekh Rural District, Doshman Ziari District, Mamasani County, Fars province, Iran.
-At the 2006 census, its population was 349, in 88 families.
+Qalatak (قلاتك, also Romanized as Qalātak; also known as Rūbanī) is a village in Mashayekh Rural District, in the Doshman Ziari District of Mamasani County, Fars province, Iran.
+It is situated in the Zagros foothills in the southwestern part of Fars province.
+The village lies within the traditional territory of the Doshman Ziari, one of the four sub-tribes of the Mamasani tribal confederacy, a Luri people who speak a dialect of Southern Luri.